 Guest Post by Teresa Sizemore, Blogger at Bluefire PR

-While a high percent of businesses engage in social media marketing, many don't understand how to measure returns and mold strategies.
+While a high percentage of businesses engage in social media marketing, many don't understand how to measure returns and mold strategies.
 A Fournaise Marketing Group report illustrated the disconnect between business and marketing when it found that 73 percent of CEOs didn't trust marketers, due in part to marketers talking about things like branding and social media without being able to tie business data back to marketing efforts.
 Measuring the impact of social media endeavors on business isn't that hard, though, and looking at the right numbers can help you understand where your efforts should be concentrated.

 It's important to understand where your traffic comes from.
 SEO expert Nichole Kelly recommends an identification process for all links.
 Using Google Analytics and a Google Analytics URL Builder, you can create links with three data points embedded, enabling you to track the response to every unique link.
 This provides feedback on what interaction on Facebook, Twitter, or other social media sites drove the traffic to your page.
 First, you record the link information in a database; then, you watch for referral data on Google Analytics, transferring matching numbers to the database.
 Suddenly, you know that the picture you posted generated dozens of clicks and purchases, while all those funny statuses didn't generate any follow up by consumers.

 Google Analytics URL builder can also be referred to as UTM parameters.
 Bizible tracks these parameters inside Salesforce, allowing businesses to match revenue to social links and posts.
 Bizible's reporting tools allow marketers to easily compile social media and ROI, putting CEO's at ease.